 Why Choose Apex?

-Apex Rafting is the longest running river rafting company in Revelstoke, approaching 25 years in 2017 of safe and fun adventures on the Illecellewaet River.
+Established in 1993, Apex Rafting is the longest running river rafting company in Revelstoke.
 With over 20 different rapids ranging from Class 1 to Class 4, you get serious splash for your buck with Apex Rafting.
 We’ll take you on a journey of up to 25km on one of British Columbia’s most stunning rivers.

 Apex Rafting’s track record of commitment to customer care, safety, fun and adventure is unsurpassed.
 Book your Apex Rafting adventure today and let us show you our backyard.